sfergusond/Running2Win-Strava-Importer/README.md

 required arguments:
   -ru r2w_username      Running2Win username
   -rp r2w_password      Running2Win password
-  -a after_date         Date after which to search for activities on
+  -a after_date         Date of first activity to import from Running2Win
-                        Running2Win --!!
-MUST BE IN FORMAT: YYYY-MM-DD !!--
-  -b before_date        Date at which to stop collecting activities form
-                        Running2Win --!!
-MUST BE IN FORMAT: YYYY-MM-DD !!--
+                        MUST BE IN FORMAT: YYYY-MM-DD -b before_date        Date of last activity to import from Running2Win MUST BE IN FORMAT: YYYY-MM-DD -su strava_email      Username/email for Strava/Google/Facebook account,
-  -su strava_email      Strava username (MUST BE A GOOGLE EMAIL ADDRESS LINKED TO YOUR STRAVA ACCOUNT) -sp strava_password   Strava password
+                        depending on the value of the -m flag (see below) -sp strava_password   Password for Strava/Google/Facebook account,
+                        depending on the value of the -m flag (see below)

 optional arguments:
   -h, --help            show this help message and exit -m Strava_login_method
                         Method for logging into Strava, default is Google sign-in
+                        Default: "Google" (if you do not include this argument, it will default to Google sign-in)
                         Options: "Email" login to Strava via direct email/password combination "Facebook" login to Strava using Facebook
                                  "Google" login to Strava using Google -c upload/download type
+                        Default: "upload" (if you do not include this argument, activities will be uploaded to Strava)
-                        Options: "upload" to upload all activity data to Strava "csv" to import data to a local csv file (no upload) "comments" to only add decriptions/comments to existing Strava activities (NOT IMPLEMENTED)
+                        Options: "upload" to upload all activity data to Strava "csv" to import data to a local csv file (no upload)
 ```

 # Examples